CZ52.com - The CZ-52Pistol

 The C-52 is single-action only, meaning that the hammer must be cocked before firing the first round.
 As with other auto-loading pistols, the recoil forces the slide rearward.
 This ejects the spent case and forces a new cartridge from the magazine into the chamber.

 The magazine holds 8 rounds.
-(A 9-round custom carry magazine is available from the the CZ-52 cart.)
 The safety is located on the rear of the frame.
 Similar to the Makarov, down is fire, up is safe.
 The safety also acts as a decocker when pushed up beyond the "safe" position.
 The pistol can be carried "cocked and locked."
 See notes below on the safety issues regarding the decocker!

 The slide may be moved while the pistol is on safe, allowing the user to eject a round the chamber.
 Similarly, the pistol can be made ready to fire by racking the slide, thus inserting and round into the chamber, with the safety on "safe."